qbouvet/archinstall/README.md

-Everything that I like to keep nearby for installing arch linux, version-controlled.
+Everything that I like to keep nearby while installing arch linux, version-controlled.

 #### 1/ Checklists